Henrymachiyu/Multi_Agent_Judge_Bias/README.md

   <img src="assets/fig1_multiagent5.jpg" alt="Figure 1: Evaluated Multi-Agent Framework" width="60%">
 </p>

 This repo provides code to reproduce the experiments and analyses from our paper, which investigates the bias of large language model (LLM) judges in multi-agent debate and meta-judge settings (see Figure 1).
-In addition to experiment code, this repository provides the final output and conversation logs of the agents, which can be used for further analysis and future research.
+In addition to experiment code, this repository provides the final output and conversation logs of the agents in the experiments, which can be used for further analysis and future research.

 ## Bias Types Tested